JWalshe86/ChatApp/docs/ChatAppPartTwo.md

 ---

-Your notes have been updated to reflect the change from a user manually entering their name to using the signed-in user's name for sending messages.

----
-Got it!
-Here’s the structured version with **three sections**:
-1. **SignalR Integration**
-2. **Online Users Display & User Join/Leave Notifications**
-3. **Username for Messages Taken from Signed-in User**

----

 # **1. SignalR Integration**
 ### **Updating `ChatHub` to Save Messages in Database**
 Previously, messages were sent via SignalR but were **not persisted**.
 Now, messages are saved to the database before being broadcast.